Rune580/RiskOfOptions/README.md

 # Quick Showcase
 [Showcase](https://gfycat.com/GloomyShowyArrowana)

+# Contact

+Discord: Rune#0001

+Github: Rune580

 # Changelog
+    2.2.0 - Added GenericButtonOption which allows for devs to supply a UnityAction that is invoked when the button is pressed.
+    Cleaned up a few things.
+Should work for the newest patch, let me know if you find any issues.

     2.1.0 - Added StringInputFieldOption.
 Configuration option `restartRequired` has been fully implemented, set this to true to show a restart warning when the option is modified.
 Description panels now scroll.